 Both Dioceses Vote to Move Forward with Reunification Pending the 80th General Convention

 During the summer of 2022, both dioceses held their respective subsequent council and special convention, and it was approved that the reunion would move forward, pending a vote to confirm the reunification at the 80th General Convention.

 Reunification Confirmed at the 80th General Convention in July 2022

 At the 80th General Convention, held in July of 2022, both Houses of General Convention voted to confirm the reunion of the Episcopal Church of North Texas, formerly, the Diocese of Fort Worth, with the Diocese of Texas.

 Deans of Convocations

 A larger geographical entity within the diocese is called a convocation.
 It is geographic and usually includes one metropolitan area with surrounding counties.
-Texas has ten convocations, the head of which, nominated by the bishop and elected by council, is called the " dean."
+Texas has eleven convocations, the head of which, nominated by the bishop and elected by council, is called the " dean."
 The dean arranges meetings of the convocational clergy to provide fellowship, continuing education, communication, planning and moral support for clergy and their families and to gather lay members to share ideas and projects.
 Deans are ex-officio members of the Executive Board of the Diocese.